By Sumaiya Farheen and Andrew Siyabalawatte, April 2023.

 Low Level Laser Therapy (LLLT) and Knee Pain

 LLLT has clinical backing for its benefit in treating chronic pain in the shoulder joints, elbow, hand, finger and the lower back.
-At Back To Health Wellness we have also used it to treat chronic knee pain caused by knee osteoarthritis.
+Furthermore, at Back To Health Wellness, we have also used this technology to treat chronic knee pain caused by knee osteoarthritis.

 How does it work?

 LLLT beams light energy at your skin, sending a 30-second light pulse into your knee.
-This pulse of light energy penetrates deep into the knee joint, triggering chemical changes that help with the healing and regrowth of damaged cells and tissues.
+The light pulse penetrates deep into the knee joint and it triggers chemical changes that promote healing and tissue regrowth.